 "Man for a cute game this is tough" - Gamesnight player

-Despite the difficulty of winning, By Order of the Queen was "unexpectedly joyous", because while it can look a little overwhelming at first, it is actually quite easy to get a handle on and it’s tons of fun.
+Despite the difficulty of winning and some frustrating moments, By Order of the Queen was "unexpectedly joyous", because while it can look a little overwhelming at first, it is actually quite easy to get a handle on and it’s tons of fun.
 If I were to tweak anything about it, it would be difficulty, as it’s nice to win now and again (house rules!).
 Five games in - no houserules - and not a single win as of yet.

 "The game was unexpectedly joyous" - Gamesnight player

 We’ve got a few suggestions for house rules for By Order of the Queen that might make your games less frustrating.
 Though we love the game, it’s not perfect and did annoy some of those we played with.

 - Changing the winning dice rolls from just a 5 and 6 to a 4, 5 and 6 changes luck based odds to 50/50.

 - Opt to assume every quest card takes place as a single quest in a single location, thus speeding up quest rewards (rather than having to collect multiple location cards PER quest).

 - Share equipment cards before doing actions.
 We think this is thematically sound, as it’s meant to be a co-operative effort by all the guilds to keep the kingdom safe.